softcomui/cpc-website2/_publications/pbor.md

   name: Speech of His Excellency the Vice President Prof Yemi Osinbajo SAN, GCON at
     the Launch of PBoR
 - file: "/uploads/files/speech-of-the-director-general-cpc-at-the-launch-of-the-pbor.pdf"
-  name: Speech of the Director General CPC Mr Babatunde Irukera at the Launch of the
+  name: Speech of the Director General FCCPC Mr Babatunde Irukera at the Launch of the
     PBoR
 List:
 - title: